-'X-Men: Dark Phoenix': Evan Peters Returning as Quicksilver (Exclusive)
+'X-Men: Dark Phoenix': Evan Peters Returning as Quicksilver

 Also coming on board the movie, which is beginning production in Montreal this week, is Lamar Johnson, one of the stars of the BAFTA Award-winning Canadian show The Next Step.

-Dark Phoenix is bringing back the recent mainstays of the X-Men franchise - Jennifer Lawrence, Michael Fassbender, James McAvoy and Nicholas Hoult - as well as reuniting the younger actors of Apocalypse - Sophie Turner, Alexandra Shipp, Tye Sheridan and Kodi Smit-McPhee - as it adapts a key storyline from the X-Men comics.
+Dark Phoenix is bringing back the recent mainstays of the X-Men franchise — Jennifer Lawrence, Michael Fassbender, James McAvoy, and Nicholas Hoult — as well as reuniting the younger actors of Apocalypse —Sophie Turner, Alexandra Shipp, Tye Sheridan, and Kodi Smit-McPhee — as it adapts a key storyline from the X-Men comics.

 Longtime X-Men steward Simon Kinberg is writing and making his directorial debut with the movie, which is slated to open Nov.
 2, 2018.